-For students who do not qualify for the Wigner Internship Program, there is an opportunity to join our research community as department interns, if their academic interests and achievements make them suitable to be candidates.

-For several years now, HUN-REN Wigner RCP has been participating as a host institution in the National Research, Development, and Innovation Fund's Summer Internship program.
-The program is targeting talented Hungarian citizens studying at universities in the United Kingdom, Germany, and Austria and its main aim is to attract and engage these students in research and development activities at companies, universities, and research institutes in Hungary.
+For students who do not qualify for the Wigner Internship Programme, there is an opportunity to join our research community as department interns, if their academic interests and achievements make them suitable to be candidates.
+For several years now, HUN-REN Wigner RCP has been participating as a host institution in the National Research, Development, and Innovation Fund's Summer Internship programme.
+The programme is targeting talented Hungarian citizens studying at universities in the United Kingdom, Germany, and Austria and its main aim is to attract and engage these students in research and development activities at companies, universities, and research institutes in Hungary.
 "The pandemic, like for many, disrupted my summer plans and made many opportunities inaccessible.
-Fortunately, I found Wigner Research Center for Physics, specifically the Computational Neuroscience Group.
+Fortunately, I found Wigner Research Centre for Physics, specifically the Computational Neuroscience Group.
 Despite the complications caused by the pandemic, Gergő Orbán and his team welcomed me with enthusiasm at their weekly lab meetings, involving me in discussions and their daily lives.
 This allowed me to experience various aspects of a research group's work.
 In addition, I learned a lot about computational neuroscience.
-With Gergő Orbán's guidance, I became familiar with the fundamentals of mathematical background and had the opportunity to practice programming.
+With Gergő Orbán's guidance, I became familiar with the fundamentals of the mathematical background and had the opportunity to practice programming.
 In the end, I even reached a point where I analyzed data myself.
 This experience greatly helped me decide which subjects to choose in my university studies and which area to focus on in my third-year project.
 I am very grateful for the experience and the knowledge I gained here."
+Virág Lakner Summer Intern 2020 Supervisor: Gergő Orbán, System Level Neuroscience Research Group For more information: https://wigner.hu/en/internship High-School Programmes and Talent Development As one of Hungary's leading research centres in physics, we recognize the importance of nurturing the future generation of researchers.
+We understand that fostering research talents begins well before university, so we seriously consider it our responsibility to engage high-school students into research activities and support the educators who teach them.
+We have a multi-element portfolio for secondary school students and teachers.
+A, Research Student Camp: